u3854/websearxng-tool/README.md

-(Note: Large parts of the project are **AI-generated**.
+(**NOTE**: Large parts of the project are **AI-generated**.
 I just didn't want to keep it in a perpetual WIP state.
 Not fully tested, not being actively worked on, so some manual intervention might be needed to run smoothly.)

 # 🌐 WebSearx